As a Person

 Growing up, and now, I had no more friends than I could count with the fingers of one hand.
-As a bookish introvert who would prefer the wilderness to a great book party, I enjoy the comradery and loyalty that is born out of having a few close friends.
+As a bookish introvert who would prefer the wilderness to a party, I enjoy the camaraderie and loyalty that is born out of having a few close friends.

 As a member of a greater community, I participate in things that interest me and, out of these interests, meet the acquaintance of others for the duration of that period of time or longer.
-As a participant in a greater community, I believe it is more important to make a lasting impact on the life of another, especially if that impact results in meeting a greater material or personal need.
+I believe it is more important to make a lasting impact on the life of another, especially if that impact results in meeting a greater material or personal need.

 As a Writer

 My journey as a writer began like most: in elementary school.
 I recall moments when teachers would assign writing tasks that included poetry, short stories, and non-fiction.
-Like I said, pretty standards.
+Like I said, pretty standard.

 In high school, I recall participation in writing workshops, the school newspaper, and the school yearbook.
 Some of my old work held space in my parents’ attic for years until they moved and decided it was time to send that work to me.
 I’ve stashed the work away on a bookshelf or in a drawer.
 It’s unlikely they will ever see the light of day again.

 In college, I didn’t write for fun.
 That’s just not the nature of research writing (for me, anyway.)
 I took a few creative writing classes in my undergraduate work.
 I don’t recall any of the work I did, nor did I bother to save the work.
 I guess I didn’t have a passion for writing at the time.
 Perhaps I was too busy trying to finish and move on to a career to be bothered with writing.